 SCHEDULE AN APPOINTMENT ONLINE

-Schedule an Appointment using our online booking system or call us and speak to one of our highly trained medical marijuana patient specialists.
-Our online booking system allows patients to conveniently book or change appointments completely online.
-Patients will also be able to complete all required paperwork from home using your computer, smartphone, or tablet.
+Schedule an Appointment by submitting a contact form on our website or call us and speak to one of our highly trained medical marijuana patient specialists.
+Once set up, patients will also be able to complete all required paperwork from home using your computer, smartphone, or tablet.

 BRING A COPY OF YOUR MEDICAL RECORDS